brianyi14/asian-income-US/report.md

 ![](report_code_files/figure-markdown_github/unnamed-chunk-6-1.png)

-If we determine the cut-off between higher and lower levels of education to be the point between an Associate's and a Bachelor's degree, Fig. 2 displays this division clearly.
+If we designate the cut-off between higher and lower levels of education to be the point between an Associate's and a Bachelor's degree, Fig. 2 displays this division clearly.
 To the left of this cut-off, non-Asians occupy the lower levels of education at higher proportions comparatively to Asians.
 While to the right of this cut-off, the proportion of Asians that receive a Bachelor's, Master's, Professional, or PHD degree is at least 1.5 to 2 times greater than that of non-Asians.
 From this data, we can infer that education seems like a priority for Asian households for us to see such a proportion of their population earning a Bachelor's degree or higher.
 Thus, education level seems like a big factor that is responsible for the higher salary among Asians in the US.

 Working Class
 -------------